step-security-bot/tickspot.js/docs/entries.md

 This method allows you to create a new entry on tickspot.
 The params you can send are the following:

 - [Required] taskId, parent task related.
+- [Required] userId, **will be ignored if the user is not an administrator**.
+- [Required] hours, time spent on this entry.
 - [Optional] date, if not sent it will take the current date.
 The format is: 'YYYY-MM-DD'.
-- [Required] hours, time spent on this entry.
 - [Optional] notes, entry description.
-- [Optional] userId, will be ignored if the user is not an administrator.

 The create method returns a promise with the response data from the tickspot API.